SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 sub|perl
 no keyword|C#|Java

-Callable units can generally be split into method signature and method body.
-The method signature usually specifies at least return type, name, and parameters, as well as the keyword if necessary.
-In sh, a method signature contains nothing but the keyword and name
+Callable units can generally be split into callable unit signature and callable unit body.
+The callable unit signature usually specifies at least return type, name, and parameters, as well as the keyword if necessary.
+In sh, a callable unit signature contains nothing but the keyword and name
-In java, the method signature also specifies parameter type, access modifier, and optionally staticness/finalness/abstractness.
+In java, the callable unit signature also specifies parameter type, access modifier, and optionally staticness/finalness/abstractness.
 In JS, function keyword defined callable units generate their own this, while arrow functions do not.

 <h3>Declaration</h3>